melaniebrgr/learning-computer-science/05-system-design/03-cloud-services/03-aws-file-storage.md

 - inventory and analytics can be applied to files in S3 in order to understand the data in them
 - locks can be applied to objects to prvetn changes or deletions for auditing purposes
 - files can be automatically encrypted on upload
+- lifecycle policies can be configured to deal with changing access patterns
 - versioning can be configured and when enabled each file version can be accessed, even deleted files
 - S3 can be set up to replicate objects across regions (CRR) or in the same region (SRR).
 Objects replicated across regions don't need to use the same storage class.
 - it can be used to host static websites